sipherxyz/protocol-contracts/tokens/readme.md

 ### Smart-contract wide operator

-Our smart contracts have one smart-contract wide operator (Rarible protocol Exchange contracts).
+Our smart contracts have one smart-contract wide operator (Sipher protocol Exchange contracts).
 This prevents users from approving transfers to our Exchange contracts.
 This way users save gas fees.